rclone/rclone/docs/content/chunker.md

 `delete`) operations, otherwise it will explicitly refuse to start.
 This is because it internally renames temporary chunk files to their final names when an operation completes successfully.

+Chunker encodes chunk number in file name, so with default `name_format` setting it adds 17 characters.
+Also chunker adds 7 characters of temporary suffix during operations.
+Many file systems limit base file name without path by 255 characters.
+Using rclone's crypt remote as a base file system limits file name by 143 characters.
+Thus, maximum name length is 231 for most files and 119 for chunker-over-crypt.
+A user in need can change name format to eg. `*.rcc##` and save 10 characters (provided at most 99 chunks per file).

 Note that a move implemented using the copy-and-delete method may incur double charging with some cloud storage providers.